openfort-xyz/samples/README.md

 # Openfort Samples

-Sample integrations built by Openfort.
+Catalogue of various sample integrations using Openfort and built by Openfort.
+Each example contains its own README with further instructions and explanations.

 ## Usage
 To test a sample, follow the instructions inside its folder.